What if the entire personal finance industry is focussing us on the wrong things?

-For example, have you ever heard someone complain about all their past boyfriends being bastards? (please feel free to change the sex and character flaw yourself here).
-But what is the one thing that all these past boyfriends have in common?
+For example, have you ever heard someone complain about all their past boyfriends being bastards? (please feel free to change the gender and character flaw here).
+But what is the one thing that all those past boyfriends have in common?
 The person that chose them.
-Is it possible that the person choosing has a relationship blueprint that is unhelpful?
+Is it possible that the person choosing has a relationship blueprint that is not helping them?

 Similarly, is it possible that we all have money blueprints that determine our financial results?
 For good or bad.

 I’ve been reading Secrets of the Millionaire Mind by T Harv Eker.
-The prose is never going to win any literary awards; its written in the dialect of self-help.
-But I urge you to focus on the content of this fantastic book.
-One of its key concepts is the money blueprint.
+Although written in the dialect of self-help, I urge you to focus on the content of this fantastic book.
+One of its key concepts is Your Money Blueprint.

-Eker argues convincingly that everyone has a personal money blueprint and that this blueprint, more than anything else, will determine our financial destiny.
+Eker proposes that everyone has a personal money blueprint and that this, more than anything else, will determine your financial destiny.

-To use an analogy, imagine we humans are like PCs.
-Our bodies are the hardware and our money blueprint is like the operating software that’s been programmed into us.
+Imagine we humans are like PCs.
+Our bodies are the hardware and our money blueprint is the operating software that’s been programmed into us.
 We emerge from the “factory” of childhood into adult life with our money blueprint installed.
-This then forms the prism through which we see the world.
+This then forms the lens through which we see the world.

 Our blueprint comes from sources of authority growing up including parents, other family, teachers, the media, churches etc. All of these try to influence us, mostly for our own good but often to suit their pre-conceptions or agenda.